 BBC Football Coverage Contains 66% More Gambling Ads than Sky

-BBC broadcasts of Match of the Day show 66% more gambling advertisements than Sky Sports, according to a study by anthropologists at Goldsmiths University.
+BBC broadcasts of Match of the Day show 66% more gambling ads than Sky Sports, according to a study by anthropologists at Goldsmiths University.

 In an unexpected conclusion, 270 minutes (3 full episodes) of the BBC’s flagship football highlights programme included 123.45 minutes of gambling, alcohol and fast food advertising.